 Compassion is our most valuable tool for understanding the world.
 We strive to lead with the heart.

 Please see our Course Topics page for additional information.

 About our Founder:

 Eliot Goodwin is an entrepreneur and outdoor enthusiast with over 15 years of professional experience in the environmental sector.
 He has previously served as a congressional intern on Capital Hill, directed the regional expansion of a solar energy company in upstate New York, and co-founded Faze1, Inc. — a home services marketing firm in Boston.
 Eliot holds a Masters of Business Administration from Babson College in Wellesley, MA, and a Bachelor of Arts degree from Marlboro College in Marlboro, VT.
-He resides in Medford, MA with his wife and two young daughters, and enjoys hiking with his dog in the Middlesex Fells nearly every day.
+He resides in Medford, MA with his wife and two young daughters, and enjoys hiking with his dog, Banjo, in the Middlesex Fells nearly every day.